Wolfrax/spots/README.md

 * verbose logging (true/false): writes messages to spots logfile
 * check crc (true/false): whether to check crc (recommended) or not
+* check phase (true/false): simple check if there is a phase shift and correction
 * use metric (true/false): show values in metric system or not (altitude and velocity)
 * apply bit error correction (true/false): whether to try to correct bit errors or not (CPU demanding if true)
 * read from file (true/false): if true, read samples from a file rather than from the USB dongle